The Eckert Byrne LLC Willow Plan

 Willow Plan clients benefit by:

-- Reducing the Massachusetts estate tax and passing the most money to their loved ones (for married US citizens)
+- Reducing the Federal and Massachusetts estate tax to pass the most money to their loved ones (for married US citizens)

 - Determining who will inherit their property, how, and when